csells/BucketHelperSample/README.md

 ```

-# Working with Folders
+## Working with Folders
 When you're working with buckets and objects, the ListBuckets and ListObjects methods work just fine.
-However, if you'd like to navigate the fictional hierarchy of files and folders the way that the Storage Browser does, you can use the BrowserHelper:
+However, if you'd like to navigate the fictional hierarchy of files and folders the way that the Storage Browser does, you can use the [BrowserHelper](https://github.com/csells/BucketHelperSample/) (a piece of .NET helper code I put together for just this purpose):

 ```c#
 void ListBucketsFilesAndFolders(string projectId) {